dotnet/arcade/Documentation/NetCore2122ServicingFlow.md

 1. Update branding in required repos to reflect the servicing event.
 How this is done is repository dependent, but generally post-release, the pre-release label is updated in each of the servicing branches to 'servicing' (or something like that) and the patch version element is incremented.
 The `PB_VersionStamp` default should be changed on the build definition.
 2. Check in fixes to required repositories.
 3. Update ProdCon pipebuild descriptions
     1. Change to reflect the minimal set of repos that must be built.
 Typically, the description does not change and contains all the core repositories (coreclr, corefx, core-setup aspnet, extensions, cli).
-Ocassionally, sdk will have a servicing fix and require an entry in the description file.
+Occasionally, sdk will have a servicing fix and require an entry in the description file.
 When adding or removing builds from prodcon, ensure that dependency and input/output merges are updated.
     2. Verify/Update input branches
     3. For build of CLI, update the **MicrosoftNETCoreAppLatestVersion1_0** (2.1 + 2.2),
        **MicrosoftNETCoreAppLatestVersion1_1** (2.1 + 2.2), **MicrosoftNETCoreAppLatestVersion2_0** (2.1 only),